John Young Stratton: Hopper huts

 Early improvements in accommodation were often limited to the provision of tents, but soon, more permanent structures, which became known as hopper huts, began to appear.
 Initially, many were constructed of wood with a corrugated iron roof, before brick-built structures became more common.

 The Society's rules for hopper huts promoted space, light, security, and the provision of basic fixtures and fittings.
 Communal cooking facilities and a nearby supply of clean water were also requirements.

 In 1874, the Sanitary Law Amendment Act was enacted.
 The Society used this legislation to encourage local authorities to pass the first by-laws covering hop-pickers' accommodation, the threat of legal sanction reinforcing the Society's rules.

 John Stratton's championing of hop-pickers proved a great success.
 Not only did his tireless work make their lives more tolerable, but inevitably these improvements saved lives.
 While not a singlehanded effort, Stratton was the catalyst for change.
 Eventually, he recorded his ideas, along with a more general account of the hop industry, in a book, Hops and Hop-Pickers.

 Later years and death

-In additional to his work on behalf of friendly societies and hop-pickers, John Young Stratton was active in many other organisations and societies, frequently serving on their committees.
-Typically, when he died on 30 March 1905, he was on his feet addressing a conference.

-He had been Rector of Ditton for 48 years.
-A highly respected and well-loved figure, his obituary referred to him as "probably the best known clergyman in Mid-Kent" and "the Hoppers' friend".
+Stratton's obituary referred to him as "probably the best known clergyman in Mid-Kent" and "the Hoppers' friend".